yorkeyao/DataCV2024/SnP_detection/README.md

 ## Running example

-For running such process, when Market is used as target, we can seach a training set with 8000 images using the command below:
+For running such a process, when region100 is used as the target, we can search a training set with 8000 images using the command below:

 ```python
 python trainingset_search_detection_vehicle.py --target 'region100' \